apache/buildstream/doc/source/examples/out-of-source-build.rst

 Intro
 -----

-This example aims to show:
+This example aims to:

- * Give a basic overview of how out of source builds can work tying together bits of information spread across different sections of the docs that tend to group information by element rather than task.
+ * Give a basic overview of how out of source builds can perfomed, tying together information spread across different sections of the documentaion that tends to group information by element rather than task.
  * Give Examples of how to use out of source builds.

-Buildstream aims to make out of source builds easy and consistent, across as many build systems as possible.
+Buildstream aims to make out of source builds easy and consistent across as many build systems as possible.
 However it should be noted that not all build systems support `out of source builds`.

 Key Variables
 -------------

-Out of source builds are configured by setting:

- * ``directory`` of the source, this sets the source to open in to a folder in the build root.
+To understand how to perform out od source builds, you must be familier with the following element properties.

+ * ``directory``: Defines the path in the build sandbox at which the element's sources will be staged.
+This is set for each of the element's sources. build root.
- * ``command-subdir`` variable, sets were the build will be run.
+ * ``command-subdir`` The working directory used for the element's configure, build and integration commands.
- * ``conf-root`` variable, tells the configuration tool were to find the root of the source code.

-``conf-root`` is given to the configuration tool which is run in ``command-subdir``.
-It can ether be given as a relative path from ``command-subdir`` to the location of the source code.
-Or as an absolute location.

-By setting ``conf-root`` as a absolute path we can change ``command-subdir`` with out having to change ``conf-root``.

-If a absolute path is given it must be from the root of the sandbox.
-To specify a absolute path from the root of the build-root the build-root variable can be used eg. ``conf-root`` can be set to ``"%{build-root}/Source"`` to specify the ``Source`` folder in the root of the build-root.

-These variables can be use for many of the buildstream build element kinds.
+ * ``conf-root`` The path to your build system's configurations file, e.g top level CMakeLists.txt for an element of cmake kind.
+This path is relative to the elements command-subdir unless is specified as an absolute path.

+.. note:

+   It is recomended to specify conf-root as an absolute path to make life easier if you decide to change command-subdir.
+Commonly one would use a path such as "%{build-root}/Some/Path"

-Indeed converting to out of source builds should be as simple as adding these variables to the individual bst files and in some circumstance most of the variables could be set at a project level.
+For element kinds which support the above properties, configuring out of source builds should be as simple as setting them.

 Examples
 --------

-The out of source examples can be found in the buildstream source code in ``doc/examples/out-of-source`` folder in the buildstream source.
+The examples shown here can be found in the BuildStream source code in ``doc/examples/out-of-source`` folder in the BuildStream source.
 The two cmake elements we will use as examples are `sourceroot.bst` and `subfolder.bst`.

 It is very simple to create a build element that loads a source in to the `build-root` and then uses the standard build tools to build the project in the same folder.
-Buildstream has lots of build element plugs so that a new element may only need to set its `kind` to the relevant build system and then define a source, the `sourceroot.bst` example element takes a cmake exmaple and expands it to a out of source build.
+BuildStream has lots of build element pluggins so that a new build element may only need to set its `kind` and then define a source, the `sourceroot.bst` example element takes the cmake exmaple from the and expands it to a out of source build.

 An alternative build elements might build in a sub folder of the source.
 The `hello.bst` element in the `autotools` example dose this.
 And a out of source